 (1) Type of information collection.
 Extension of Currently Approved Collection.

 (2) The title of the form/collection.
-Nondiscrimination on the Basis of Disability in State and Local Government Services (Certification).
+Nondiscrimination on the Basis of Disability in State and Local Government Services (Self-Evaluation).

 (3) The agency form number and applicable component of the Department sponsoring the collection.
 No form number.
 Disability Rights Section, Civil Rights Division, U.S. Department of Justice.

-(5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond: 10 respondents per year at 32 hours per certification.
+(5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond: 15,000 respondents at 6 hours per self-evaluation.

 Dated: July 31, 2000.